- One point separates the two teams in the standings

 Bolzano have five points and enter the round outside of the Top 16.
 Matthew James Bradley is the team’s top scorer with five points, four of those assists, with no player on the team scoring more than two goals.
 Bradley also leads the team with 11 shots on goal.
 At the other end of the ice, goaltender Samuel Harvey has played every minute of Bolzano’s first four games and is ranked third in the CHL with 103 saves.

-Neither team has been outstanding on special teams, with Ingolstadt’s powerplay ranked 16th and its penalty-killing 12th, while Bolzano’s powerplay is 15th and its PK 23rd in the CHL.
+Neither team has been outstanding on special teams, with Ingolstadt’s powerplay and PK percentages ranked mid-tier, while Bolzano’s powerplay is in line with Ingolstadt's, their PK towards the last positions in the CHL.
+Both clubs enter a very important Game Day 5 duel with 2-2 records.